Vandivier/afterecon/content/2015-06-03-the-intelligence-bubble-a-new-it-bubble-or-more.md

 ---
-title: The Intelligence Bubble: A New IT Bubble, or More?
+title: "The Intelligence Bubble: A New IT Bubble, or More?"
 date: 2015-06-02 21:39:14
 author: John Vandivier
 ---